9dots/tech-and-tape/coder/level-3/lesson-plans/lesson-1.md

 "Before we can write code, we need to learn how to read code"

 - [ ] Distribute [Lesson 1 | Warm-up Worksheet][warm-up]
+  - Tell students pixelbots starts on the star.
   - Students individually predict the outcome of sequences.
 - [ ] **Turn and talk:** Students turn in pairs and discuss outcome of sequence.

-- [ ] Discuss elements, students write their responses on worksheet.
+- [ ] Discuss elements as a whole class, students define elements on worksheet.
 <iconp type='question'>What do the elements at the top of the worksheet mean?</iconp>
   <iconp type='answer'>up() - move up one square</iconp>
   <iconp type='answer'>down() - move down one square</iconp>